SofianeHamlaoui/ArchI0/README.md

 * This script ?
 `

-Install scripts can be super useful for rapid deployment of custom systems , So this script is meant to help users install their favourite applications on a fresh install of ArchLinux , Saving time to use it.
-On this script I added all the softwares from the Full List Of Archlinux Applications.
-Also , I'm an ArchLinux user .
+As an ArchLinux user .
 I got lot of problems and difficults on installing programs and tools on my first time using ArchLinux , so why not making a life-easier tool for the Archlinux users <3 .

 `